Housing costs, utility costs, rising costs and no end in sight – The future of housing in a price spiral – Image: Xpert.Digital

 📊💶 Share of housing costs in disposable income

-If you look at the disposable income of private households, the share of housing costs is currently around 25 percent.
-In households at risk of poverty, the proportion of income that has to be spent on housing is even more than 40 percent.
-According to the EU definition for the European Union Statistics on Income and Living Conditions (EU-SILC), a person is considered to be at risk of poverty if they have less than 60 percent of the median income of the total population.
-If the person at risk of poverty lives alone, the proportion of housing costs to available household income is even higher at around 50 percent.
+Looking at the disposable income of private households, housing costs currently account for about 25 percent.
+For households at risk of poverty, this figure rises to over 40 percent.
+According to the EU definition for the Europe-wide EU-SILC (European Union Statistics on Income and Living Conditions), a person is considered at risk of poverty if they have less than 60 percent of the median income of the total population.
+If the person at risk of poverty lives alone, the share of housing costs in their disposable household income is even higher, at around 50 percent.

-"According to the definition of the Statistical Office of the European Union (Eurostat), people are considered to be overburdened by housing costs if more than 40 percent of their household's disposable net income (less housing subsidies) is spent on housing costs."
+“According to the definition of the Statistical Office of the European Union (Eurostat), a person is considered to be overburdened by housing costs if more than 40 percent of their available net income (less housing allowances) is spent on housing costs in their household.”

-In 2019, around 12 percent of people living in Germany said they felt heavily economically burdened by their monthly housing costs.
-This applied to around 22 percent of the population at risk of poverty.
-In large cities such as Berlin or Hamburg, the housing cost burden is particularly high.
-The housing cost burden ratio, i.e. the ratio between housing costs (rent including additional costs) and household net income (sum of all net income, ie after taxes and social security contributions), is around 35 percent in the federal capital.
-In Hamburg, the housing cost burden is around 30 percent.
+In 2019, around 12 percent of people living in Germany felt significantly burdened by their monthly housing costs.
+Among those at risk of poverty, this figure rose to approximately 22 percent.
+The housing cost burden is particularly high in major cities like Berlin and Hamburg.
+In the capital, Berlin, the housing cost burden ratio—the ratio between housing costs (rent including utilities) and net household income (total net income after taxes and social security contributions)—is around 35 percent.
+In Hamburg, the housing cost burden ratio is approximately 30 percent.

 🔌 Energy costs as a significant factor

-If you examine the factors that contribute to the increase in additional living costs, the energy costs stand out above all.
-Electricity, heating and hot water make up a significant part of the additional living costs.
-Energy prices have increased steadily in recent years.
-Another important factor are municipal taxes and fees.
-These include, among other things, the disposal of garbage, wastewater fees and the costs of street cleaning and winter service.
-The amount of these fees varies greatly depending on the municipality and can represent a significant financial burden for some households.
+When examining the factors contributing to increased utility costs, energy costs stand out.
+Electricity, heating, and hot water make up a significant portion of these expenses.
+Energy prices have risen steadily in recent years.
+Another important factor is municipal taxes and fees.
+These include, among other things, waste disposal, sewage charges, and the costs of street cleaning and snow removal.
+The amount of these fees varies considerably from municipality to municipality and can represent a significant financial burden for some households.

-One area that is often overlooked is the expense of maintaining and maintaining the home.
-These costs have also increased noticeably in recent years due to increased material and craftsman costs.
-For residential property owners, this means they need to regularly budget for repairs and renovations to maintain the value of their property and meet modern energy efficiency standards.
+An often overlooked area is the cost of maintaining and repairing residential buildings.
+These costs have also risen noticeably in recent years due to increased material and labor costs.
+For homeowners, this means they must regularly budget for repairs and renovations to maintain the value of their property and meet modern energy efficiency standards.

 🏛️ Property tax and local politics

-In addition, the constant increase in property taxes in many municipalities also has a direct influence on the amount of additional housing costs.
-This tax is levied by the municipality and is based on the standard value of the property and the assessment rate set by the respective city or municipality.
-In recent years, many municipalities have significantly increased their assessment rates, often due to budget deficits, which leads to an immediate increase in additional housing costs.
+Furthermore, the steady increase in property tax in many municipalities also has a direct impact on the level of ancillary housing costs.
+This tax is levied by the municipality and is based on the assessed value of the property and the tax rate set by the respective city or town.
+In recent years, many municipalities, often due to budget deficits, have significantly increased their tax rates, leading to a direct increase in ancillary housing costs.

-Single parents are often at risk of poverty, and housing costs play a significant role - Image: Xpert.Digital
+Single parents are often at risk of poverty, and housing costs play a significant role in this – Image: Xpert.Digital

-The development of rental prices in German cities and metropolitan areas also contributes significantly to the housing cost burden.
-Demand for living space in cities such as Munich, Frankfurt and Stuttgart remains high, and the supply of affordable housing is scarce.
-This excess demand leads to rising rents, which represent an immense burden, particularly for low-income households.
+The development of rental prices in German cities and metropolitan areas also contributes significantly to the burden of housing costs.
+Demand for housing in cities like Munich, Frankfurt, and Stuttgart remains high, while the supply of affordable housing is scarce.
+This excess demand leads to rising rents, which represent an immense burden, especially for low-income households.

 📊 Utility bills and transparency

-Another important aspect is the landlord's utility bills, which are often complex and non-transparent.
-Many tenants have difficulty checking these statements and understanding their accuracy.
-This often leads to disputes between tenants and landlords and increases uncertainty on the part of tenants.
+Another important aspect is the utility bills provided by landlords, which are often complex and opaque.
+Many tenants struggle to check these bills and verify their accuracy.
+This frequently leads to disputes between tenants and landlords and increases uncertainty for the tenants.

 💰 Out-of-pocket costs

-A particular focus should also be on the so-called “out-of-pocket” costs, i.e. the direct payments that households have to spend on services and maintenance work that are not covered by rent or additional costs.
+Special attention should also be paid to so-called "out-of-pocket" costs, meaning the direct payments that households have to make for services and maintenance work that are not covered by the rent or utility costs.
 These expenses are often underestimated, but can quickly become significant, especially with older properties and technical systems.

 📈 Demographic changes

-In addition, demographic changes and influx into cities are making the situation on the housing market more difficult.
-An increasing number of single-person households, an aging population and the continuous influx of workers into urban centers are increasing the pressure on the already tight housing market.
+Demographic changes and migration to cities are further exacerbating the housing market situation.
+An increasing number of single-person households, an aging population, and the continuous influx of workers into urban centers are intensifying the pressure on the already strained housing market.

 🔧 Solutions and measures

-Given all of these challenges, however, there are also solutions and measures that can help reduce additional housing costs.
-Energy-saving measures and renovations that reduce the energy consumption of buildings can reduce energy costs in the long term.
-Government funding programs for the construction and renovation of apartments that are particularly aimed at energy efficiency can also help to reduce the cost burden.
+Despite all these challenges, there are also solutions and measures that can help reduce utility costs.
+Energy-saving measures and renovations that reduce a building's energy consumption can lower energy costs in the long term.
+Government subsidy programs for the construction and renovation of apartments, which specifically focus on energy efficiency, can also help reduce the financial burden.

 📋 Transparency in utility bills

-In addition, increased transparency and simplification of utility billing is necessary.
-Legal requirements and standards could better protect tenants and help them understand the actual costs.
-The support of tenant associations and advisory institutions can also help tenants know and be able to enforce their rights.
+Furthermore, increased transparency and simplification of utility billing are necessary.
+Legal regulations and standards could better protect tenants and help them understand the actual costs.
+Support from tenants' associations and advice centers can also help tenants know and enforce their rights.

 🏗️ Municipal housing policy

-Another point is local housing policy.
-Through the commitment of municipal housing associations and the promotion of social housing, the supply of affordable housing can be increased.
-This can provide relief, particularly in cities and metropolitan areas that are in high demand.
+Another important point is municipal housing policy.
+The involvement of municipal housing associations and the promotion of social housing can increase the supply of affordable housing.
+This can provide relief, particularly in cities and metropolitan areas with high demand.

 🛠️🏡 Affordable housing in Germany

-Overall, it is clear that additional housing costs are a complex and pressing issue that affects many households in Germany.
-However, through informed decisions, political measures and targeted support for those affected, ways can be found to reduce the burden and make the dream of affordable housing possible in the future.
+Overall, it is clear that ancillary housing costs are a complex and pressing issue affecting many households in Germany.
+However, through informed decision-making, political measures, and targeted support for those affected, ways can be found to reduce the burden and make the dream of affordable housing a reality in the future.

 🏠💰 Single parents are most at risk of poverty due to housing costs

-Single parents are often at risk of poverty, and housing costs play a significant role.
-It is often more difficult for single parents to find affordable housing because they usually only have one income while also having full responsibility for their children.
-High rents, especially in urban areas, can eat up a large portion of income, leaving less money for other necessary expenses such as food, education and health care.
+Single parents are frequently at risk of poverty, and housing costs play a significant role in this.
+Finding affordable housing is often more difficult for single parents, as they typically have only one income while bearing full responsibility for their children.
+High rents, particularly in urban areas, can consume a large portion of their income, leaving less money for other essential expenses such as food, education, and healthcare.

 💸 Financial burdens

-In addition, single parents often do not have the same financial resources and networks as couple households, who can benefit from two incomes and secure themselves financially.
-These pressures increase the risk of poverty and financial instability.
+Furthermore, single parents often lack the same financial resources and support networks as couples who benefit from two incomes and have financial security.
+These burdens increase the risk of poverty and financial instability.

 📊 Studies and reports

-Studies and reports on this topic confirm that single parents are at an above-average risk of or affected by poverty.
-Measures to support single parents, particularly with regard to affordable housing and child care, are therefore of great importance in order to reduce the risk of poverty in this population group.
+Studies and reports on this topic confirm that single parents are disproportionately likely to be at risk of or affected by poverty.
+Measures to support single parents, particularly regarding affordable housing and childcare, are therefore crucial to reducing the risk of poverty within this population group.

-• 🌟 Monthly expenses of private households in Germany for housing, energy and housing maintenance: €1,025
+- 🌟 Monthly spending by private households in Germany on housing, energy and home maintenance: €1,025

-• 🔑 Monthly expenses of private households in Germany for apartment rent: €779
+- 🔑 Monthly spending of private households in Germany on rent: €779

 📣 Similar topics

-• 🌐 The rising additional housing costs: causes and effects
+- 🌐 Rising utility costs: causes and effects

-• ⚡ Energy costs as the main driver of additional residential costs
+- ⚡ Energy costs as the main driver of ancillary housing costs

-• 🏘️ Rental price development in German cities: challenges and solutions
+- 🏘️ Rent price trends in German cities: Challenges and solutions

-• 🏙️ Housing costs in big cities: Berlin and Hamburg in focus
+- 🏙️ Housing costs in major cities: Berlin and Hamburg in focus

-• 🌱 Energy-saving measures to reduce additional living costs
+- 🌱 Energy-saving measures to reduce utility costs

 Xpert.Digital has in-depth knowledge of various industries.
 This allows us to develop tailor-made strategies that are tailored precisely to the requirements and challenges of your specific market segment.
 By continually analyzing market trends and following industry developments, we can act with foresight and offer innovative solutions.
 Through the combination of experience and knowledge, we generate added value and give our customers a decisive competitive advantage.